Applicability

 Install Ruby and Rails:

-# Create a new Rails application without the test framework rails new oceanbase_rails --skip-test cd oceanbase_railsModify the Gemfile to include tzinfo-data:
+# Create a new Rails application and skip the test framework rails new oceanbase_rails --skip-test cd oceanbase_railsModify the Gemfile to ensure that tzinfo-data is included:

 gem 'tzinfo-data', platforms: [:ruby]Install dependencies: